Robbie Grossman Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 20th in the league.

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.53).
+- The Rays have the third-ranked team ERA among all league pitching staffs (3.58).

-- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).
+- Rays pitchers combine to surrender 67 home runs (one per game), the ninth-fewest in baseball.

-- Bradley makes the start for the Rays, his eighth of the season.
-He is 4-2 with a 3.60 ERA and 48 strikeouts through 35 2/3 innings pitched.
+- McClanahan (9-1 with a 2.02 ERA and 87 strikeouts in 75 2/3 innings pitched) aims for his 10th win when he gets the start for the Rays, his 14th of the season.

-- The right-hander's most recent time out was on Sunday against the Boston Red Sox, when he threw five innings, surrendering two earned runs while giving up six hits.
+- In his most recent outing on Monday against the Boston Red Sox, the left-hander went six innings, giving up one earned run while surrendering five hits.

-- In seven games this season, the 22-year-old has a 3.60 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.